BIMSBbioinfo/projectTemplate/README.md

 Current status: What is the current status.
 What is achieved? what is not still working.
                 try to keep it to 3-4 sentences.
 A newcomer has to understand what you wrote here.

+Roles: Who is involved in this project ? main driver: Who is doing the bulk of the work support work: Who is helping out with ideas, scripts, know-how
+   supervision: Who is doing the project management and has the birds-eye view

 presentations:google drive or dropbox-alike link or multiple links or locations of presentations on our servers
    presentation1: initial results and QC for raw data. link